- Connect your agent to Quraite.

 3. Create a New Project

 Go to the Quraite platform and sign in/sign up.
 Quraite creates a Default Project on signup.
-For this guide, create a new project.4.
-Register the Agent
+For this guide, create a new project.1

 5. Configure Model Providers (BYOK)